FOOD FOR THOUGHT...

 - Is better for the environment

-An existing first step in this initiative is taking place in Jefferson County, where Growers and Restaurants are meeting to figure out "Win-Win" solutions for delivering more local food to diners forks.
-Stay-tuned for updates of these exciting efforts:
+USO Building, where Growers and Restaurants are meeting to figure out "Win-Win" solutions for delivering more local food to diners forks.
+Stay tuned for updates of these exciting efforts:

 WHAT IS LOCAL FOOD?